AFRL-RY/boring_file_encryption/README.md

 sudo dpkg -i bfe_1.2_amd64.deb
 ```

-Change the version number 1.2 as needed for your installation.
+Change the version number 1.2 as needed for your installation. bfe will
+be installed in /usr/local/bin/bfe.

 ## Building BoringSSL